Treasure Island Media

-Motivation
+History

-Morris said Treasure Island Media was established for "preserving the integrity of pornography and the honest representation of male sexual behavior.
+Paul Morris established Treasure Island Media to "preserve the integrity of pornography and the honest representation of male sexual behavior.
 When I started producing porn, the genre had become depressingly corrupt, representing only a small subset of sexual behaviors [...]
 I wanted to capture the kind of sex that has meaning for me and I wanted to do so as accurately and honestly as possible.
 I also wanted to document the men.
 I wasn't interested in what they looked like, I was interested in what they understood regarding the complex behavioral language of sex among men."
 He added, "Most recently, I've been motivated to produce pornography to directly address the appalling phenomenon of the HIV 'closet'."

-Sales and popularity
+According to XBiz, TIM's best selling video to date is Dawson's 20 Load Weekend (2004).

-According to XBiz, TIM's best selling video to date is Dawson's 20 Load Weekend (2004), which stars Dawson.
+In 2009, the GAYVN Awards placed a lifetime ban on Treasure Island Media productions from eligibility.
+TIM issued a press release announcing they had also been banned from officially participating in Folsom Street Fair, Folsom North, Dore Alley, Gay Erotic Expo and International Mr. Leather.
+In 2011, Treasure Island Media's booth at the Folsom Street Fair was shut down by the San Francisco Police Department (SFPD).
+The studio was prohibited to run a booth during the event for several years because its models partook in live public sex on those booths during the event.

-Controversy and criticism
+In 2012, TIM released Slammed, which depicted men engaging in bareback sex after injecting crystal meth.
+In 2015, the studio released Fuck Holes 3 (Fuck Holes franchise) which featured female Siouxsie Q and trans woman Sami Price, a casting choice that sparked a controversy among gay porn critics for bringing heterosexuality and "breeding" in gay fantasia, a "genre-busting film" according to actress Siouxsie Q.

-Treasure Island Media has been involved in several incidents due to its product line:
+AIDS and safety controversies